rockstor/rockstor-doc/share_snap_ops.rst

 --------------

 A share can be resized by increasing or decreasing it's provisioned capacity.
-Go to the Storage tab of the webui and click on *Shares* in the left sidebar to enter the *Shares* view.
+Go to the Storage tab of the web-ui and click on *Shares* in the left sidebar to enter the *Shares* view.
 In the displayed table of shares, click on the share to be resized to enter the share detail view.
 Now, click on the